If your creative interests involve creating and sharing visual stories, you have probably considered following the path of photojournalism.

-The degree program lasts 4 years and graduates go on to work in not only the photojournalism field but throughout various niches in the photography industry.
-You can read more about the program here.
+The degree program lasts four years and graduates go on to work in not only the photojournalism field but throughout various niches in the photography industry.

 In addition to the vast choices for photojournalism programs, there are a handful of free resources you can consult to learn more about the field.
 Through a series of online blogs and publications, you can easily access the world of photojournalism.
 A few resources you can reference for photojournalists include:

 - American Society of Picture Professionals

 - AP Images Photo Blog

 - Advertising Photographers of America